fudailzafar/Learning-Python-Programming/README.md

 # Python Programming Journey with Apna College

 Welcome to my Python programming journey, inspired by the Apna College YouTube channel.
-This repository contains a collection of Python programs that I created while learning the basics to advanced concepts in Python.
-The aim is to master problem-solving and develop a solid foundation in programming with Python.
+This repository contains a collection of Python programs that I created while learning the basic concepts of Python.
+My aim is to master problem-solving and develop a solid foundation in programming with Python.

 ## Table of Contents